-Concomitant MAOIs within 14 days of discontinuing vilazodone.
+Concomitant MAOIs during or within 14 days of discontinuing vilazodone.
 Within 14 days of discontinuing MAOIs.
 Concomitant linezolid or IV methylene blue.

 Increased risk of suicidal thinking or behavior; monitor for clinical worsening or unusual changes.
-Not for treating bipolar disorder.
+Screen for bipolar disorder.
 Monitor for serotonin syndrome; discontinue if occurs.
 Mania/hypomania.
 Seizure disorder.
+Angle-closure glaucoma.
+Volume depleted.
 Avoid abrupt cessation.
 Labor & delivery.
 Pregnancy (Cat.C).
 Nursing mothers.